 - 1. Reopening of this Permit to include different final effluent limitations. - 2.
 Operation of the facility by or under the supervision of a certified operator. - 3.
 Submission of the operational data in a specified form and at a required frequency at any time during the effective term of this Permit. - 4.
-More frequent monitoring requirement without Public Notice in the event of operational, maintenance or other problems resulting in possible effluent deterioration. - 5.
+More frequent monitoring requirement without Public Notice. - 5.
 Prohibition against causing or contributing to violations of water quality standards. - 6.
 Recording the monitoring results on Discharge Monitoring Report Forms using one such form for each outfall each month and submitting the forms to IEPA each month. - 7.
-Effluent sampling point location. - 8.
-Provisions of 40 CFR Section 122.41 (m) & (n). - 9.
-Controlling the sources of infiltration and inflow into the sewer system. - 10.
-A requirement to monitor and a limit of 0.038 mg/L for residual chlorine when it is used. - 11.
-Monitoring for arsenic, barium, cadmium, hexavalent chromium, total chromium, copper, cyanide (amenable to chlorination), total cyanide, fluoride, dissolved iron, total iron, lead, manganese, mercury, nickel, oil, phenols, selenium, silver and zinc is required to be conducted semi & annually beginning 3 months from the effective date. - 12.
-Submission of annual fiscal data. - 13.
-The Permittee is required to perform biomonitoring tests in the 18th, 15th, 12th and 9th months prior to the expiration date of the permit, and to submit the results of such tests to the IEPA within one week of receiving the results from the laboratory. - 14.
-Submission of semi-annual reports indicating the quantities of sludge generated and disposed. - 15.
-Maintain Phosphorus Discharge Optimization Plan. - 16.
-Submission of Capacity, Management, Operations, and Maintenance (CMOM) plan. - 17.
-Compliance Schedule for fecal coliform. - 18.
-Requirement to meet 0.5 mg/L phosphorus limit by January 1, 2030. - 19.
-10-month monitoring of Phenols and Copper. - 20.
-Metals Translator for Zinc. - 21.
-Burden reduction.
+The provisions of 40 CFR Section 122.41(m) & (n) are incorporated herein by reference. - 8.
+Effluent sampling point location. - Reopening of this Permit to include revised effluent limitations based on a Total Maximum Daily Load (TMDL) or other water quality study. - 10.
+Controlling the sources of infiltration and inflow into the sewer system. - Seasonal fecal coliform limits. - 12.
+Monitoring for arsenic, barium, cadmium, hexavalent chromium, total chromium, copper, available cyanide, total cyanide, fluoride, dissolved iron, total iron, lead, manganese, mercury, nickel, oil, phenols, selenium, silver and zinc is required to be conducted semi-annually beginning 3 months from the effective date. - 13.
+Burden reduction. - 14.
+Submission of annual fiscal data. - 15.
+A requirement for biomonitoring of the effluent. - 16.
+Submission of semi annual reports indicating the quantities of sludge generated and disposed. - 17.
+Total Nitrogen Monitoring. - 18.
+Optimization of existing treatment facilities. - 19.
+Submission of Phosphorus removal feasibility study. - 20.
+Capacity, Management, Operations, and Maintenance (CMOM) plan. - 21.
+Requirement to meet 0.5 mg/L phosphorus limit by January 1, 2030.